-In the Byzantine period, it is not known what kind of a facility is located on the small piece of land on which the Maiden's Tower is located.
+It is not known what kind of a facility was located on the small piece of land on which the Maiden's Tower is located, in the Byzantine period.
 According to the historian Niketas Khoniates, emperor Manu-el Komnenos (1143-1180) built a small fortress called 'Hisarcık' here with the arc.
 Manuel, who built a tower in Mangana in Sarayburnu, pulled a chain between them and took control of the entrance and exit of the Bosphorus.
 According to legend, the drinking water of the Maiden's Tower was provided by a channel from the shore from the bottom of the sea.
 In addition, a wall was built between the land and the Maiden's Tower.
-Armenian writer Incici-yan writes that this wall was demolished during the Kanuni period (1520-1540) and that only the remains of the foundation were seen in stagnant weather.
+Armenian writer Inciciyan writes that this wall was demolished during the Kanuni period (1520-1540) and that only the remains of the foundation were seen in stagnant weather.
 It is possible to see this wall trail today, to detect it by swimming.